green-leopard-supernova/Orion_Beta/README.md

 **WhatsApp Webhook with MCP, n8n, and HubSpot Integration**

-A powerful central orchestration hub that connects WhatsApp Business API with HubSpot CRM, n8n workflows, and AI assistants through the Model Context Protocol (MCP).
+A powerful, modular central orchestration hub that connects WhatsApp Business API with HubSpot CRM, n8n workflows, and AI assistants through the Model Context Protocol (MCP).

 ## 🎯 **What This Does**